iiot2k/libgpiox/README.md

 C++ GPIO Library for Raspberry Pi

 The **libgpiox** library uses the Linux GPIO character device interface (V2).<br>
+That's why it works on all Raspberry Pi models and most Linux operating systems.<br>
 The library consists of only one header file **gpiox.h**, which makes it very easy to use.<br>
 Therefore the **libgpiox** library does not need to be built.<br>